Mips2648/jeedom-virtualMeter/README.md

 # jeedom-virtualMeter

-Plugins to virtual meter from an actual meter that will reset on a daily or monthly basis
+Create virtual meter from an actual meter that will reset on a daily or monthly basis

 ## How to install